Concepts

 Inner loop — inside a task-group session

 This is where development actually happens.
-Inside a single task-group, the implement agent writes code, picks an appropriate test command from the repo's verify guide, runs it, observes output, fixes failures, and iterates until the tests are green — before it marks checkboxes or commits.
+Inside a single task-group, the implement agent writes code, picks an appropriate test command from the repo's testing partial, runs it, observes output, fixes failures, and iterates until the tests are green — before it marks checkboxes or commits.

 write → run verify → observe → fix → repeat → mark [x]